sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 #### Continuous Bag-of-Words
 https://www.kdnuggets.com/2018/04/implementing-deep-learning-methods-feature-engineering-text-data-cbow.html
 Running CBOW is computationally expensive and works better if trained using a GPU.
 Guy in the above article used AWS p2.x instance with a Tesla K80 GPU and it took me close to 1.5 hours for just 5 epochs! <br/>
+* CBOW is faster and has better representations for more frequent words.

 #### Skip-Gram Model
 http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/
+* Skip Gram works well with small amount of data and is found to represent rare words well.

 #### FastText
 fastText WIKI (wiki-news-300d-1M): 300-dimensional vectors trained on the 16B token Wikipedia 2017 dump